 After installing and running Studio for the first time, the user is prompted with a license activation wizard featuring several options:

-- Activate Community Edition - A free Community license can be requested, lasting for a limited period of time, which is renewable.
+- Community Edition - A free Community license can be requested, lasting for a limited period of time, which is renewable.
 This option can only be activated online.
-The Robot that comes with the Community Edition Studio can only be connected to the UiPath Orchestrator Comunity Edition, under your own tenant.
+The Robot that comes with the Community Edition Studio can only be connected to the UiPath Orchestrator Community Edition, under your own tenant.
 This option is available only with the

-- Development - UiPath Studio is used with a Development Robot, which means that the user can run, modify and debug processes.
+- Studio / StudioX - UiPath Studio is licensed with its native type of license, which means that the user can run, modify, and debug processes.